 - 6.1.
-The Club has a comprehensive safeguarding structure which ensures the safety and welfare of all children that engage with Saracens Rugby Club.
-For the purpose of this policy and procedure the safeguarding structure consists of; the Chief Community Officer (CCO) who takes leadership responsibility for the club's safeguarding arrangements, the Safeguarding Lead (SL) who has overall responsibility for the safeguarding of children at the club and departmental Designated Safeguarding Officers (DSO) who work within various areas of the business.
-These DSO's have special responsibilities and are the focal point for safeguarding children in their nominated area. - 6.2.
-Gordon Banks, who is a member of the management board, has been appointed by the Chief Executive of Saracens Rugby Club to act, on behalf of the board, as the Senior Safeguarding Manager for the Club.
-Kieran Crombie Head of the Saracens Sport Foundation ("HoF")has been appointed to act on behalf of the Club as Safeguarding Lead. - 6.3.
-Kieran Crombie, as Safeguarding Lead, is responsible for the overall implementation of the safeguarding policy, case management and safer recruitment across the Club.
+The Club has a comprehensive safeguarding structure which ensures the safety and welfare of all children that engage with Saracens.
+For the purpose of this policy and procedure the safeguarding structure consists of; the Saracens Group Safeguarding Lead (SL) who has overall responsibility for the safeguarding of children at the club, The Foundation Safeguarding Lead who has overall responsibility for the safeguarding of children at the Foundation, and departmental Designated Safeguarding Officers (DSO) who work within various areas of the business.
+These DSO's have special responsibilities and are the focal point for safeguarding children and vulnerable adults in their nominated area. - 6.2.
+The Saracens Group Safeguarding Lead is responsible for Implementation of the safeguarding operations, processes, and policies across the Saracens Group.
+The Safeguarding Lead (SL) is also responsible for the induction and training of safeguarding across the group, as well as the organisation and management of quarterly meetings to review and report on safeguarding operations and incidents. - 6.3.
+The SL forms an important part of the incident management and reporting process should incidents need to be escalated above Designated Safeguarding Officer (DSO) level. - 6.4.
+The Saracens Foundation Safeguarding Lead is responsible for implementation of the safeguarding operations, processes, and policies across the Saracens Foundation.
+The Safeguarding Lead (SL) is also responsible for the induction and training of safeguarding across the charity, as well as the organisation and management of quarterly meetings to review and report on safeguarding operations and incidents. - 6.5.
+The SL forms an important part of the incident management and reporting process should incidents need to be escalated above Designated Safeguarding Officer (DSO) level. - 6.6.

-- 6.4.
-Club Chief Executive is responsible for all aspects of the club and to ensure safeguarding is a key priority at Board Level. - 6.5.
-Chief Community Officer is the Club's identified Safeguarding Senior Manager (SSM) and takes leadership responsibility for the Club's Safeguarding arrangements.
-It is the SSM and SL's role to make it clear that safeguarding is everyone's responsibility and should ensure they discharge their duties where there are concerns by making a referral to the appropriate authorities. - 6.6.
-Head of Foundation is responsible for all aspects of the Charity and to ensure safeguarding is a key priority for the Foundation.
-They are also responsible for coordinating online safeguarding - 6.7.
-Human Resource Manager is responsible for assisting Saracens Rugby Club to deliver the safeguarding strategy, priorities, policies and procedure. - 6.8.
-Safeguarding Lead is responsible for the strategic and operational direction and embedding safeguarding across the Club.
-The safeguarding Lead is also the first point of contact should safeguarding concerns arise.
-The Safeguarding Lead is also responsible for ensuring all vetting checks adhere to the Clubs Recruitment Policy as well as legislation and governing body rules. - 6.9.
-The SL will undertake regular monitoring and risk assessments of all activities involving Children (or will designate this task to a Designated Safeguarding Officer, the Health & Safety Manager or an external assessor where appropriate) as well as holding formal 'recorded' meetings with departmental Safeguarding Officers on a quarterly basis. - 6.10.
 Designated Safeguarding Officers (DSO's) are appointed to provide a lead for safeguarding within the Club and Foundation.
-The DSO's are responsible for embedding safeguarding within their own departments as well as being the point of contact should a concern arise within their own departments. - 6.11.
+The DSO's are responsible for embedding safeguarding within their own departments as well as being the point of contact should a concern arise within their own departments.

+- 6.7.
 DSO's will meet on a quarterly basis to review incidents and share information in accordance with Working Together (2015).
-The minutes of such meetings will be recorded and stored appropriately and in line with the Data Protection Act (1998) and should be shared with the SSM. - 6.12.
-Employees, workers, agency staff, consultants and volunteers are responsible for familiarising themselves with the Club's policy and procedures, ensuring the safety and welfare of all children and young people as well as promoting best practice and creating a safe and inclusive environment to prevent harm occurring through awareness of what constitutes abuse and neglect. - 6.13.
-Anybody with a concern about a child's welfare should contact the SL or a Designated Safeguarding Officer for advice in the first instance - details can be found at the end of this policy.
+The minutes of such meetings will be recorded and stored appropriately and in line with the Data Protection Act (1998) and should be shared with the SSM. - 6.8.
+Employees, workers, agency staff, consultants and volunteers are responsible for familiarising themselves with the Club's policy and procedures, ensuring the safety and welfare of all children and young people as well as promoting best practice and creating a safe and inclusive environment to prevent harm occurring through awareness of what constitutes abuse and neglect. - 6.9.
+Anybody with a concern about a child's welfare should contact the SL or a Designated Safeguarding Officer for advice in the first instance details can be found at the end of this policy.